Climate and Average Weather Year Round in Malibu California, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.3 months, from July 7 to October 16, with an average temperature above 66°F. The day of the year with the warmest water is August 23, with an average temperature of 68°F.
+The time of year with warmer water lasts for 3.3 months, from July 7 to October 16, with an average temperature above 66°F. The month of the year in Malibu with the warmest water is August, with an average temperature of 68°F.

-The time of year with cooler water lasts for 4.8 months, from December 11 to May 5, with an average temperature below 60°F. The day of the year with the coolest water is February 17, with an average temperature of 58°F.
+The time of year with cooler water lasts for 4.8 months, from December 11 to May 5, with an average temperature below 60°F. The month of the year in Malibu with the coolest water is February, with an average temperature of 58°F.

 To characterize how pleasant the weather is in Malibu throughout the year, we compute two travel scores.